chroniclesofcode/order-chronicles/README.md

 # Discussion

 Fastest is linear data structure, middle is the default implementation, last is maplist.
+However, the differences between these implementations are only really significant when large data sets are involved.
+Currently, our sample size of trades are small, and when run in release mode, the times are very negligibly similar (the same pattern holds, but could be due to luck).
+However, I still have hypotheses on why these results are the way they are.
 There's a lot to talk about here, but I'll keep it short and simple.

 I did believe linear would be